holistudio/project-tank/README.md

 <img src="assets/3_cooperative_planting.png" width="300 px">

 This is the current state of the game for now.
-It has also been ported to an [RCade version](https://github.com/holistudio/tank-farm), displayed on a smaller screen.
+It has also been ported to an [RCade version](https://github.com/holistudio/tank-farm), displayed on a smaller screen:

 <img src="assets/4_rcade.png" width="300 px">

 And it's now live at RCade :)

 <img src="assets/5_rcade_irl.png" width="300 px">

+It's fair to say that 100% of the code was vibecoded with Gemini - but 100% of the ideas came from me.

+This was done so that I could learn how to port a game to the RCade system rather than spend time making a game from scratch.
+(And it turned out that even when I tried vibe-coding the port to a smaller RCade screen, Gemini ended up creating a few bugs that I had to fix anyway.
+So all in all, a real coding experience of understanding someone else's code and debugging it)